menu

 One downside of living in Avella, however, is that residents on average have to contend with a long commute, spending on average 40.74 minutes every day commuting to work.

-Avella is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Avella does not have a public transit system used by locals to get to and from work.

 Demographics

-The rate of college-level education in Avella is quite a bit lower than the national average among all cities of 21.84%: just 12.77% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Avella with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.77% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Avella in 2022 was $29,691, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
 This equates to an annual income of $118,764 for a family of four.
 However, Avella contains both very wealthy and poor people as well.